Packing and Covering Immersions in 4-Edge-Connected Graphs: Introduction

 As immersions consist of edge-disjoint paths, it is reasonable to ask for packing edge-disjoint copies of immersions instead of disjoint copies.
-Furthermore, one vertex can meet at least two edge-disjoint copies of immersions, so it is more natural to cover these edge-disjoint subgraphs by edges instead of by vertices.
+Furthermore, one vertex can meet more than one edge-disjoint immersion, so it is more natural to cover these edge-disjoint subgraphs by edges instead of by vertices.
 This motivates an edge-variant of the Erd\H{o}s-P\'{o}sa property.

-We say that a set $\F$ of graphs has the {\em edge-variant of the Erd\H{o}s-P\'{o}sa property} if for every integer $k$, there exists a number $f(k)$ such that for every graph $G$, either $G$ contains $k$ edge-disjoint subgraphs each isomorphic to a member of $\F$, or there exists $Z \subseteq E(G)$ with $\lvert Z \rvert \leq f(k)$ such that $G-Z$ has no subgraph isomorphic to a member of $\F$.
+We say that a set $\F$ of graphs has the {\em edge-variant of the Erd\H{o}s-P\'{o}sa property} if for every integer $k$, there exists an integer $f(k)$ such that for every graph $G$, either $G$ contains $k$ edge-disjoint subgraphs each isomorphic to a member of $\F$, or there exists $Z \subseteq E(G)$ with $\lvert Z \rvert \leq f(k)$ such that $G-Z$ has no subgraph isomorphic to a member of $\F$.
 Raymond, Sau and Thilikos \cite{rst-ep} proved that $\M(\theta_r)$ has the edge-variant of the Erd\H{o}s-P\'{o}sa property, where $\theta_r$ is the loopless graph on two vertices with $r$ edges.

 For every graph $H$, define $\I(H)$ to be the set of graphs containing $H$ as an immersion. $\I(H)$ does not have the edge-variant of the Erd\H{o}s-P\'{o}sa property for every graph $H$.
-The necessary conditions for graph $H$ in which $\TM(H)$ has the Erd\H{o}s-P\'{o}sa property mentioned in \cite{lpw} are necessary for graph $H$ in which $\I(H)$ has the edge-variant of the Erd\H{o}s-P\'{o}sa property.
-On the other hand, even though a family of graphs does not have the edge-variant of the Erd\H{o}s-P\'{o}sa property, it probably has if we restrict the host graphs to a smaller class of graphs.
+The necessary conditions for graphs $H$ for which $\TM(H)$ has the Erd\H{o}s-P\'{o}sa property mentioned in \cite{lpw} are necessary for graphs $H$ for which $\I(H)$ has the edge-variant of the Erd\H{o}s-P\'{o}sa property.
+On the other hand, even though a family of graphs does not have the edge-variant of the Erd\H{o}s-P\'{o}sa property, this family possibly has this property if we restrict the host graphs to be members of a smaller class of graphs.
 For example, the set of odd cycles does not have the edge-variant of the Erd\H{o}s-P\'{o}sa property, but Kawarabayashi and Kobayashi \cite{kk} proved that it has the edge-variant of the Erd\H{o}s-P\'{o}sa property in 4-edge-connected graphs.
 We address the same direction in this paper and prove that for every graph $H$, $\I(H)$ has the edge-variant of the Erd\H{o}s-P\'{o}sa property in 4-edge-connected graphs.
-In other words, we prove the following theorem.
+In fact, we prove the following theorem that is slightly stronger than the previous statement.